Enjoy sports and the great outdoors

 Dylan Thomas’ birthplace always scores high on student satisfaction surveys, thanks to its laid-back seaside ambience.
 There’s a small but lively scene in Swansea, largely based on its High Street where you’ll find The Kings Arms pub and Pulse nightclub.
 The Swansea Sparkle event is the focus for the transgender community every November, while Swansea Pride regularly pulls thousands to Singleton Park on the last Saturday in June.

-Iris Prize LGBT+ Film Festival
+Iris Prize LGBTQ+ Film Festival

-Make new friends in the dark during Cardiff’s international LGBT+ film festival each October.
+Make new friends in the dark during Cardiff’s international LGBTQ+ film festival each October.
 Film makers from all over the word introduce their work and enjoy meeting the audience at daily happy hours, special events and parties including the annual karaoke competition with Canada defending their crown.
 The festival hands out many awards including the world’s largest short film prize at £30,000 – will you spot the winner?

-LGBT+ History Month – February
+LGBTQ+ History Month – February

 You can see award winning films from the Iris Prize festival in Pontio in Bangor, Taliesin in Swansea and Aberystwyth Arts Centre.
-The Best of Iris is just one part of a month-long celebration of events that takes place across Wales in arts centres, museums, and Universities to mark LGBT+ History Month.
+The Best of Iris is just one part of a month-long celebration of events that takes place across Wales in arts centres, museums, and Universities to mark LGBTQ+ History Month.